You're not lazy. You're not weak-willed. You're not fundamentally broken.

 For frontal midline rumination (high theta/beta at Fz):

-For left-right frontal asymmetry (avoidance bias):
+For alpha asymmetry (avoidance bias):

 Evidence-backed options: